rolling-scopes-school/tasks/tasks/angular-smart-home-ui/smart-home-part-3.md

 ![Edit Mode](dashboard-edit-mode.png)

 - Edit Mode is activated by clicking the Edit button in the toolbar
-- You can rename the current dashboard
+- Dashboard name and icon are being specified on the creation step only
 - UI State of components is controlled by a Signal.
 - Store a deep copy of the current dashboard when entering Edit Mode.
 - When exiting: